 We build and maintain the electric grid - poles, wires, substations, power plants you often see, along with the new technology that is making the system smarter and more reliable.
 We are bringing more renewable energy, energy efficiency education and new technology to our customers.

 You may know our linemen best as the face of the company, especially in the wake of powerful storms so common across our region.
-They are part of our SWEPCO team, 1,700 strong, serving our customers and communities 24/7.
+They are part of our SWEPCO team, more than 1,300 strong, serving our customers and communities 24/7.
 We are proud to be a part of those communities.

 Folks may not realize that at one time, our business included ice, streetcars, water and gas.
 That's part of our rich history spanning more than a century of service.
 We're built on the combination of three companies - Shreveport Gas, Electric Light and Power Company, Caddo Gas and Oil Company, and Texarkana Gas and Electric Company - owned by a trio of brothers - Rufus, Henry and Charles Dawes.